evensolberg/id3tools/README.md

 Examples:

-- `--track-genre Rock --track-genre-number 9` results in the genre represented by the number `9` (Metal) being used.
+- `--track-genre Metal --track-genre-number 9` results in the genre represented by the number `9` (Metal) being used.
 - `--track-genre-number 32 --track-genre "Chamber Music"` results in "Chamber Music".

 If both `track_genre` and `track_genre_number` are present in a config file, the latter is used.